Tea & Metal Recovery: An Unlikely Comparison

 There are various methods for metal extraction or recovery; pyrometallurgy and hydrometallurgy being the most common.
 Pyrometallurgy involves smelting and refining the metal concentrate.
 Here at emew, we favour hydrometallurgy, because we extract metals from aqueous solutions.
 Our technology uses an electrolytic process called electrowinning to recover various metals from solution.
 For us, the leaching step in the hydrometallurgical process is extremely important.

 There are various leaching methods to get the target metals into solution, which can be a more environmentally friendly method of extraction, in comparison to pyrometallurgy.
-Depending on the desired metal, and its original matrix, different solvents can be used in the leaching process, these solvents are known as lixiviants.
+Depending on the desired metal, and its original matrix, different solvents can be used in the leaching process in metallurgy, these solvents are known as lixiviants.
 For those of you unfamiliar to the term, lixiviate means to leach, or dissolve out.
 The lixiviant is what leaches the metals out of the original matrix; lixiviants can be acidic, or basic.
 Lixiviants vary in terms of pH, redox potential, and/or chelating agents, which can help increase the rate, or selectivity of dissolution of the desired metal.
 In an ideal world, just the metal of interest will come into solution when in contact with the lixiviant, and then can be electrowon after this step.
 However, this is often not the case, for example, sulfuric acid will leach most of the base metals from the solid matrix, and even some of the precious metals.
 Choosing a lixiviant is important in order to leach the maximum amount of the desired product, but it is also important to evaluate what other metals will end up in solution.

 In the process of electrowinning, metals are plated onto a cathode, based on the relative reduction potential of each metal in solution.
 The metal with the most positive reduction potential will plate out preferentially.
 Once that metal is depleted from solution, the next most positive reduction potential will plate out.
 The electrochemical series dictates what metals will plate out of solution and in what order, and if pre-treatment is required after leaching in order to isolate the particular metal of interest prior to electrowinning.
 Current density can be adjusted within the emew cell to increase or decrease the rate of plating.